Cabin Facilities

 Garbage

-Burnable trash such as paper and food scraps can be burned in fireplaces and woodstoves.
-(Do not
+Burnable trash such as paper and food scraps can be burned with care.

-fumes.
-You must take back all garbage you generate--there is no refuse collection at camp.
+You must take back all garbage you generate—there is no refuse collection at camp.

 Tentsites